dm8ry/coachbase-terraform/README.md

 # terraform_couchbase_installation

-Terraform & Ansible project that create couchbase cluster end to end
+Terraform & Ansible project that creates couchbase cluster end to end

 ## This module